Rob Cheney wrist mechanics mini course

 Key Takeaways

-• Gripping the club too much in the palm can limit wrist motion in the backswing.
+• Gripping the club too much in the palm restricts your wrist hinge and costs you power.

 wrist positions in golf